Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	24. Special categories:  Empathy Maximizer, Hedonological, Nightmare, Furry
 	25. Conversion potential:  Commonwealth<->Panarchy; Empire<->Panarchy (limited); Commonwealth<->Empire (limited)
 32. Mental Unity
+	1. Challenge cured:  Paranoid Culture
+		1. Challenge cure interpretation:  This contributes to my thinking the technology should be "Sapience Axioms"!
+Building up a conviction that people CAN understand each other and SHOULD protect weird people is what cures paranoid culture.
+Once culture is no longer targeting people, paranoia clears right up.
+As long as people pretend that nobody is ever, EVER in the crosshairs, or as long as people insist that the fringes can NEVER be understood and tolerated, paranoid culture continues rampantly.
-	1. Authorial protest:  This should be 'Sapience Axioms', a technology with the same mechanical effect as Mental Unity.
+	2. Authorial protest:  This should be 'Sapience Axioms', a technology with the same mechanical effect as Mental Unity.
 The proper description of Sapience Axioms is something like this: "There are commonalities that arise in all forms of sapient cognition.
 When society has begun to catalog and understand these, sense can often be made of even the strangest communications."
-	2. Mechanism proposal:  My protest is only about theming.
+	3. Mechanism proposal:  My protest is only about theming.
 I think the mechanical basis of the mental unity technology is the understanding of how minds are like each other.
 Manipulativeness is encapsulated in this understanding, but also compassion.
 The hyperspace linkage is... just the probabilistic similarities between people.
 One of the themes of the Old Empire (as I interpret them) is that they describe things in strange ways, but still back their technology with considerable mathematical acuity.
 'Mental Unity' offers a key to their language... if you understand it.
 'Sapience Axioms' would convey the concept even better.
-	3. Narrative indicator:  Mental Unity - or Sapience Axioms - encourages the development of esoteric culture.
+	4. Narrative indicator:  Mental Unity - or Sapience Axioms - encourages the development of esoteric culture.
 From the search for beauty in industry, to very expensive allocations that ultimately only serve people's sense of beauty, to the willful creation of bizarre artifacts...
 The basic idea of this tech is that people should be free to explore the bizarre, because their peers should have faith that there is still a likeness between the bizarre and the familiar.
-	4. Downside analysis:  The conviction that people react predictably can be misused by those who would control society as though reprogramming it.
+	5. Downside analysis:  The conviction that people react predictably can be misused by those who would control society as though reprogramming it.
 This technology invokes that, too.
-	5. Downside analysis:  The gibberish rate rises in culture.
+	6. Downside analysis:  The gibberish rate rises in culture.
 Impenetrably "refined" interpretations proliferate as people try to explore the limits of communication.
 This happens under 'Sapience Axioms', too.
-	6. Downside analysis:  I went through hell as a niche artistic performer with an audience who were dead sure I wanted to be doing what I was doing... and nobody could rescue me until that social environment fell apart completely.
+	7. Downside analysis:  I went through hell as a niche artistic performer with an audience who were dead sure I wanted to be doing what I was doing... and nobody could rescue me until that social environment fell apart completely.
 This happened because people were sure that they understood what other minds were like, and they interpreted everything about me through that lens, including my complaints.
 This is one of the things that can go wrong with Mental Unity.
-	7. Downside analysis:  If what people think is universal is reproductive desire, the utopianism of this technology falls farther.
+	8. Downside analysis:  If what people think is universal is reproductive desire, the utopianism of this technology falls farther.
 This is another thing that I am judging from my own experiences, for which I am giving this -1 utopianism where natalist policies are active.
-	8. Tech level analysis:  Like the Seat of Beauty and Holistic Industrialization, this technology is perfectly smooth... because it doesn't really say anything about the actual technology level of the society implementing it.
+	9. Tech level analysis:  Like the Seat of Beauty and Holistic Industrialization, this technology is perfectly smooth... because it doesn't really say anything about the actual technology level of the society implementing it.
 You could implement this at any tech level.
 People just have to be willing to believe in it.
 From there, it may (if successful) promote technological advancement through convincing people to trust in and experiment with weird ideas.
-	9. Mechanism proposal:  Regrettably, as I've written the Imperials to have a hive-mind, this technology also suggests that the hive-mind is being reconstructed after the implied transhuman rights advances of Distributed Intelligence.
+	10. Mechanism proposal:  Regrettably, as I've written the Imperials to have a hive-mind, this technology also suggests that the hive-mind is being reconstructed after the implied transhuman rights advances of Distributed Intelligence.
 Still... this requires that the work be done *aesthetically*, with better respect for individual creative potential.
 Better to be in a Unity hivemind than a splintered shard.
-	10. Bureaucratic waste analysis:  Literal!
+	11. Bureaucratic waste analysis:  Literal!
 It's totally literal bureaucratic waste.
 It establishes segments of government that are doing things only because they're beautiful.
 And, well...
 Okay, some of it's not literal, but it's not promoting hatred.
 This is almost certainly not going to kill talented people or make them unwilling to cooperate with others.
 It'll just... encourage them to feel safe performing very esoteric arts for very niche audiences.
 Sometimes that's amazing.
 Sometimes that's a waste of talent.
-	11. Utopic rating:  4/5, +1 with artificial dreamtime, -1 with natalist policies, -2 in feudal economies, -1 if wealth level is less than 2
+	12. Utopic rating:  4/5, +1 with artificial dreamtime, -1 with natalist policies, -2 in feudal economies, -1 if wealth level is less than 2
-	12. Public protection rating:  4/5, +1 with enlightened policing, -2 if wealth level is less than 2, -2 in feudal economies
+	13. Public protection rating:  4/5, +1 with enlightened policing, -2 if wealth level is less than 2, -2 in feudal economies
-	13. Technological smoothness:  5/5
+	14. Technological smoothness:  5/5
-	14. Technological extremophilia:  4/5
+	15. Technological extremophilia:  4/5
-	15. Stress/Boredom rating:  2/5 (Calm)
+	16. Stress/Boredom rating:  2/5 (Calm)
-	16. Me-points:  (Mental Unity) -1/3
+	17. Me-points:  (Mental Unity) -1/3
-	17. Alternate Me-points:  (Sapience Axioms) 2/3
+	18. Alternate Me-points:  (Sapience Axioms) 2/3
-	18. Kind of person most protected:  People who'd really like to spend a few centuries perfecting a niche artistic skill.
+	19. Kind of person most protected:  People who'd really like to spend a few centuries perfecting a niche artistic skill.
-	19. Special categories:  Empathy Maximizer, Diversifying, Hedonological, Furry
+	20. Special categories:  Empathy Maximizer, Diversifying, Hedonological, Furry
-	20. Conversion potential:  Panarchy<->Empire (limited); Commonwealth<->Empire
+	21. Conversion potential:  Panarchy<->Empire (limited); Commonwealth<->Empire
 33. Engineered Optimism
 	1. Challenge cured:  Spiritually broken
 		1. Challenge cure interpretation:  I think this cure is genetic.
 The people who have optimistic genes, whether under the base game's use of this technology or the better version that I would implement, are *not* spiritually broken.